James Baldwin: Giovanni's Room (1956)

-Shortly after returning to Paris, Baldwin got word from Dial Press that Giovanni's Room had been accepted for publication.
-Baldwin sent the final manuscript for the book to his editor, James Silberman, on April 8, 1956, and the book was published that autumn.
+Shortly after returning to Paris in 1956, Baldwin got word from Dial Press that Giovanni's Room had been accepted for publication.
+The book was published that autumn.

-In the novel, the protagonist David is in Paris while his fiancé Hella is in Spain.
-David meets the titular Giovanni at the bar that Guillaume owns; the two grow increasingly intimate and David eventually finds his way to Giovanni's room.

-David is confused by his intense feelings for Giovanni and has sex with a woman in the spur of the moment to reaffirm his sexuality.
+In the novel, the protagonist David is in Paris while his fiancée Hella is in Spain.
+David meets the titular Giovanni at a bar; the two grow increasingly intimate and David eventually finds his way to Giovanni's room.
+David is confused by his intense feelings for Giovanni and has sex with a woman in the spur of the moment to reaffirm his heterosexuality.
 Meanwhile, Giovanni begins to prostitute himself and finally commits a murder for which he is guillotined.
 David's tale is one of love's inhibition: he cannot "face love when he finds it", writes biographer James Campbell.
-The novel features a traditional theme: the clash between the restraints of puritanism and the impulse for adventure, emphasizing the loss of innocence that results.
-The inspiration for the murder part of the novel's plot is an event dating from 1943 to 1944.
+The novel features a traditional theme: the clash between the constraints of puritanism and the impulse for adventure and the subsequent loss of innocence that results.

+The inspiration for the murder in the novel's plot is an event dating from 1943 to 1944.
 A Columbia University undergraduate named Lucien Carr murdered an older, homosexual man, David Kammerer, who made sexual advances on Carr.
-The two were walking near the banks of the Hudson River when Kammerrer made a pass at Carr, leading Carr to stab Kammerer and dump Kammerer's body in the river.
+The two were walking near the banks of the Hudson River when Kammerer made a pass at Carr, leading Carr to stab Kammerer and dump Kammerer's body in the river.
 To Baldwin's relief, the reviews of Giovanni's Room were positive, and his family did not criticize the subject matter.